Blackness Castle

 Overview

-The Forth, if you didn’t already know, is an expansive estuary that bisects the south-east of Scotland 55 miles inland from the North Sea, with its vast mouth between Edinburgh and Fife linked by the three monumental engineering feats of the Forth Bridges.
+The Firth of Forth is an expansive estuary in the south-east of Scotland that runs 55 miles inland from the North Sea, with its vast mouth between Edinburgh and Fife linked by the three Forth Bridges.

-The estuary feeds into the very heart of Scotland so capturing it would have allowed invading armies easy access to Scotland’s biggest cities.
-This is one of the reasons why the powerful Crichton family decided to build such a heavily defended fortress between the Royal palaces at Linlithgow and Edinburgh over 600 years ago.
+The estuary stretches into the heart of Scotland, so capturing it would have given invading armies a major advantage, which is one of the reasons why the powerful Crichton family built the heavily defended fortress of Blackness Castle between the Royal Palaces at Linlithgow and Edinburgh over 600 years ago.

-The castle’s unusual pointed shape led to it gaining the nickname ‘the ship that never sailed’ due to the curtain walls nearest the Forth looking just like a ship when viewed from a distance, and even the large tower inside is called the ‘mainmast’.
+The castle’s unusual pointed shape led to it gaining the nickname ‘the ship that never sailed’ due to the curtain walls nearest the Forth that look like a ship when viewed from a distance, and even the large tower inside is called ‘the mainmast’.

-This is one ship that saw more than its fair share of war over the centuries, withstanding sieges and blockades right up to the end of Mary Queen of Scots rule until being left almost completely in ruin by the forces of Oliver Cromwell during the War of Three Kingdoms in 1650.
+The castle experienced more than its fair share of combat over the centuries, withstanding blockades and sieges until the end of Mary Queen of Scots’ rule, when Oliver Cromwell’s forces left it almost completely in ruins during the War of the Three Kingdoms in 1650.

-As with most of Scotland’s castles it was eventually abandoned and was handed over to the Ministry of Works at the end of the First World War before passing into the care of Historic Environment Scotland (HES) who today maintain the site as a historic tourist attraction.
+As with most of Scotland’s castles, it was eventually abandoned and handed over to the Ministry of Works at the end of the First World War before passing into the care of Historic Environment Scotland (HES), which today maintains the site as a historic tourist attraction.

 The Highlights